max-bytes/lfs-example-mod/README.md

 ## Assets
 The only currently supported asset is making your own card portraits.
 You can include them by creating a .png file in the `assets/Textures` folder.
 Its filename should be the same as the card ID you defined in code.
 The recommended size for armor, potion, trinket and weapon portraits is 32x32 pixels.
 For auras, scrolls and spells its 64x32 pixels.
 See `testCard` for an example.

+## Preparing and Uploading to Steam Workshop
+When you are ready to share your mod with the Steam community, follow these instructions to publish your mod on the Steam Workshop:

+* Create a `config.json` file in the root folder by copying the `config.sample.json` file and setting appropriate values for `name`, `title`, `description` and `version`.
+They will be used when publishing the game on Steam Workshop
+* Make sure Steam is running and you are logged in with a user that has the full version of the game
+* Run `.\upload.ps1`.
+The first time it runs, it will create a Workshop item and store its ID (publishedFileID) in the `config.json` file.
+On subsequent runs it will update this exact item.
+* When it has run successfully, the workshop item should soon after appear in the list of workshop items for the game: https://steamcommunity.com/workshop/browse/?appid=2638050
+* Others can now install your mod by subscribing to it, which will automatically download and install through Steam.

 ## Current Status
 What is working and what isn't: